swayam25/Square-Bot/README.md

         - *This can be toggled by `/lockdown` command*

     - `owner_guild_ids` (`List[int]`) [Required]
-        - Lis t of guild ids
+        - List of guild ids
         - Developer commands will only work in these guilds

     - `system_ch_id` (`int`) [Required]